sim-macdonald/SEM-Coursework/UseCase/UseCase-Cities.md

 The data analyst reviews the ordered list for completeness and accuracy, then provides the report to the organization.

 # Extensions
-Incomplete Data for Some Cities
+Incomplete Data for Some Cities.

 Condition: Population data is missing for certain cities within the specified scope.